SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

 \subsection{Spar-All-Gather Algorithm}

 {The need for low latency and low bandwidth varies in different network environments.
-Latency may dominate the time consumption in some situations.
-For example, bandwidth converges to a constant value when there are plenty of workers in the cluster since the upper bound of bandwidth exists, while latency does not converge.
-Thus, it is crucial to reduce the latency cost further and make our SparDL adjustable to the focus of the two cost.
-Therefore, we propose the Spar-All-Gather (SAG) algorithm based on the idea of divide-and-conquer.}
+Latency cost may dominate the time consumption in some situations.
+For example, bandwidth cost converges to a constant value when there are plenty of workers in the cluster since the upper bound of bandwidth exists, while latency cost does not converge.
+Thus, in order to further improve the efficiency of \textsf{SparDL}, it is crucial to reduce the latency cost and make our \textsf{SparDL} adjustable to the focus of the two cost.
+Therefore, we propose the \textit{Spar-All-Gather} (SAG) algorithm for \textsf{SparDL} based on the idea of divide-and-conquer.}

-Specifically, we divide all $P$ workers into $d$ teams equally.
+Specifically, we first divide all $P$ workers into $d$ teams equally, which should satisfy $d\mid P$.
 Then the $\tfrac{P}{d}$ workers in each team perform the SRS algorithm in parallel.
 Since there are $\tfrac{P}{d}$ workers in each team, each worker divides their gradients into $\tfrac{P}{d}$ blocks during SRS.
 After SRS, each worker holds one block of sparse gradients.
-Subsequently, we synchronize the different teams and make the workers with the same ranks of each team hold the same $L(k,d,p)=\tfrac{dk}{P}$ sparse gradients after synchronization.
+Subsequently, we synchronize different teams and make the workers with the same ranks of each team hold the same $L(k,d,p)=\tfrac{dk}{P}$ sparse gradients after synchronization.
 We propose two different Spar-All-Gather (SAG) algorithms to synchronize teams in two situations.
 At last, we use Bruck All-Gather in each team.